jadynskye/HTML-CSS-Projects/README.md

 - **Position Practice** → Exploring **CSS positioning** (`fixed`, `absolute`, `relative`, `static`) with a sticky header, sidebar, and content boxes.
 This project shows how elements interact with `z-index` and positioning rules.
   ![Screenshot](position.png)

+- Cart Quantity Counter (JavaScript) → A simple interactive project that tracks items in a shopping cart.
+Using multiple buttons and a shared JavaScript variable, users can add quantities, reset the cart, and view updates directly in the console.
+This helped me understand variables, event handling, and template literals in JavaScript while connecting HTML elements with logic.

 (More will be added as the collection grows!)

 ## 🛠️ Built With
 - **HTML5** – Page structure
 - **CSS3** – Styling, hover states, and transitions
+- **JavaScript** – Interactive logic and DOM manipulation